List of people of Gjilan: Agim Ramadani

 Agim Ramadani (3 May 1964 – April 1999) was an Albanian leader of the Kosovo Liberation Army.
 He was born in Zhegër of Gjilan.
 During the war he was a soldier that contributed for freedom in Kosovo.
 He lived in Prizren, while he was working in Germany.
 During the war he proved that he was a senior strategist and a good leader for soldiers.
 It was one of the drafters of the plan for breaking Albanian border, which was something that he accomplished with his peers.
 He was the first one to pull the stone-pyramid-border Koshare.
 His conspiracy-name was Katana.
 He was also qualified as one of the most famous heroes of recent history.
 Ramadani left behind three descendants, two boys and a girl.

-Rexhep Malaj

-Rexhep Malaj is considered a national symbol of resistance and a hero of the nation.
-He was born on March 29, 1951, in Hogosht-Kamenice.
-Malaj's ideal gold was Kosovo's Independence that unfortunately was persecuted by barbarians eventually.
-Malaj, a member of the National Liberation Movement in 1974, precisely along with Adam DEMACI-in and many other members were arrested and sentenced to 9 years imprisonment.
-Now he is a symbol of freedom and hope, which is strongly appreciated by Albanians today.

 Nuhi Berisha

-Nuhi Rexhep Berisha, was born on 3 October 1961, in Sfirca (Kamenice).
+Nuhi Rexhep Berisha was born on 3 October 1961, in Sfirca (Kamenice).
 Berisha had a clear vision for the future of Kosovo and the courage to act against the regime.
 Nuhi Berisha established the War Party of Kosovo.
 He was the first spark of war.